There were cheers and jeers, jabs at party platforms and track records, and even an uninvited candidate yelling from the rafters.

 Later, when asked about seniors' living, Insley took another shot at McKinnon with a comment that drew boos from supporters.
 “The government in Ottawa is not spending responsibility.
 That’s where the Liberals have failed,” Insley said.

-Insley also taunted McKinnon for his party’s lack of movement on electoral reform, though McKinnon champions proportional representation.
+Insley also taunted McKinnon for his party’s lack of movement on electoral reform, though McKinnon champions it.
 The Tories, Insley said, have “no plans to change the current voting system” and the Liberals’ failure to follow through on a campaign pledge “is just another example of how the Liberals have broken the promise,” Insley said.

 Nickason, meanwhile, blasted candidates on their promises to promote an environmental friendly economy while relying fossil fuels.
 “I’m amazed at the amount of greenwashing tonight,” he said, in exasperation.